The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) The slow walking participant feels the weight of the physical bodies as he/she/they pushes forth.
 What feelings (physical, emotional, or psychological) come up?
 Are there people in your life that feel like this?

-(Ha) As the antagonists continue pushing, develop and/or act the feeling to a climax.
+(Ha) As the antagonists continue pushing, develop and/or act the feeling.

 Exercise 2: Vapor